RayceeM/RayceeM/README.md

  I am a Software Engineer with experience in Clojure and ClojureScript.
 I am also a community organizer for Rails Girls Kenya and an advocate for more women in tech.

  I do a lot of writing.
-Check out my blogs here 👉🏿 [blogs](https://medium.com/@mwatelaraycee33)
+Check out my blog here 👉🏿 [blog](https://medium.com/@mwatelaraycee33)

  ### 🌱 I’m currently learning
  #### Clojure